G4l43r/lpthw-cn/ex6.rst

 You have already been writing strings but haven't really known what they do.
-In this exercise we create a bunch of variables with complex strings so you can see what they're for.
+In this exercise we create a bunch of variables with complex strings so you can see what they are for.
 First an explanation of strings.

 A string is usually a bit of text you want to display to someone, or "export" out of the program you are writing.
 Python knows you want something to be a